sunfounder/davinci-kit-for-raspberry-pi/docs/source/scratch/scratch_1.2_colorful_balls.rst

 Load the Code and See What Happens
 -----------------------------------------

-After loading the code file (``1.2_colorful_balls.sb3``) into Scratch 3, the RGB LED will light up yellow, blue, pink, green or purple respectively when you click on the corresponding ball.
+After loading the code file (``1.2_colorful_balls.sb3``) into Scratch 3, the RGB LED will light up yellow, blue, red, green or purple respectively when you click on the corresponding ball.

 Tips on Sprites
 ----------------